"I’m learning every week not only from other wonderful tutors but from the awesome students who trust me and share their stories."

 Finally, we will review your volunteer preferences to make that perfect student/tutor match for you!

 Volunteer tutors are positive role models who provide consistency and educational assistance to a child through weekly one-on-one tutoring.

 Support your children in their school’s community service requirement.
 Young people (ages 12 – 15) may tutor with an adult family member or guardian.

 If you are 16 to 18 years of age, and need to complete community service hours in order to graduate, become a peer tutor.

-The role of the Tutor Coordinator is to provide ongoing support to homeless students by matching them with volunteer tutors and serving as the liaison between the tutors, the shelter/location, and School on Wheels.
+The role of the Tutor Coordinator is to provide ongoing support to students by matching them with volunteer tutors and serving as the liaison between the tutors, the shelter/location, and School on Wheels.

 Volunteer tutors may be part of a group, tutoring and interacting with several other tutors and students.
 This opportunity is typically available at emergency shelters and group homes where student turnover is high.

 Meet your student online and collaborate using audio, video and shared whiteboard.

 As a volunteer tutor, you will be joining a team of dedicated and committed volunteers.
 We ask that you are able to:

 - Tutor consistently one-hour per week typically between the hours of 3 p.m. to 7 p.m.